 The goal of Port Phillip Zero is to achieve Functional Zero homelessness for people sleeping rough in the City of Port Phillip.

 The by-name list is one of the most important parts of the Port Phillip Zero project.
 It is an up-to-date list of everyone we know to be sleeping rough, in their cars or in abandoned buildings (known as squats).
-We aim to know everyone in our City in these circumstances by name and to learn their support and housing needs.
+We aim to know everyone by name and to learn their support and housing needs.

 Between February 2021 to February 2022, the Port Phillip Zero achieved a 27% decrease in rough sleeping in the City of Port Phillip.